 "Emails that make the recipient feel like you’re talking directly to them are always a good bet.
 The personalized approach makes your target audience feel valued and connected while still delivering content that furthers your marketing goals and eventually, sales goals."
 MailMunch

-A simple graphic inside an email gamifies the customer experience and gives the motivation to move forward.
+A simple graphic inside an email gamifies the customer experience and gives the motivation to move forward to the next loyalty level.
 Ultimately, the point of every game is to finish it, right?